SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 In order to use this Connector you need to do the following:

-* Create and bind a Rabbit Service instance to your application.
+* Create and bind a RabbitMQ Service instance to your application.
-* Optionally, configure any Rabbit client settings (e.g. appsettings.json)
+* Optionally, configure any RabbitMQ client settings (e.g. appsettings.json)
 * Add Steeltoe Cloud Foundry config provider to your ConfigurationBuilder.
-* Add Rabbit ConnectionFactory to your ServiceCollection.
+* Add RabbitMQ ConnectionFactory to your ServiceCollection.

 ### 3.2.1 Add NuGet Reference

-To make use of the connector, you need to add a reference to the Steeltoe Rabbit connector NuGet.
+To make use of the connector, you need to add a reference to the Steeltoe RabbitMQ connector NuGet.

 The connector can be found in the `Steeltoe.CloudFoundry.Connector.Rabbit` package.